top of page

 William E. Culkin was elected the Society's first president in 1922, after the Minnesota General Assembly authorized support of a county historical society with an appropriation of up to $2,500 a year.
 Culkin presided over the affairs of the Society for fifteen years, as both elected president and paid staff director.
 The St. Louis County Commission made an office available for the Society in the County Courthouse at Room 410.

-In 1943, during World War II, the Society moved its offices to two rooms in Tweed Hall (the former J. B. Cotton residence on East First Street) on the campus of the Duluth State Teachers College, where it stayed until 1947, when a boom in membership necessitated a move to the former George and Marian Stone mansion, 2228 East Superior Street.
-The Society occupied the Stone mansion for the next thirty years.
+During World War II in 1943, the Society briefly moved its offices to two rooms in Tweed Hall, the former J. B. Cotton residence on the campus of the Duluth State Teachers College.
+By 1947, a boom in membership and growing collections necessitated a move to the former George and Marian Stone mansion at 2228 East Superior Street.
+The Society occupied this address for the next thirty years.

-In 1978, Larry Sommer became Director of the Society.
-Sommer and Society's board joined the Lake Superior Museum of Transportation and the Duluth Children's Museum in 1982 to open Depot Square, a permanent exhibit of 1910 replica, half-size Duluth business storefronts on the train museum level of the Depot.
-In that year total paid attendance at the Depot had risen to almost 137,000.
+In 1978, Larry Sommer became the Society's Director, beginning an era focused on public engagement and growth.
+A significant development occurred in 1982 when Sommer and the Society's board partnered with the Lake Superior Museum of Transportation and the Duluth Children's Museum to open Depot Square, a permanent exhibit featuring half-size, replica 1910 Duluth business storefronts.
+That same year, total paid attendance at the Depot rose to almost 137,000.
+Additionally in 1982, a change in state law allowing for state funding of multiple historical societies per county initiated the current network of six affiliated Iron Range Societies.

-Executive Director JoAnne Coombe began her administration of the Society in 1992, after a three-year co-administration with Maryanne Norton in the interim after Larry Sommer departed to accept a post as head of the Montana State Historical Society in Helena.
-Coombe presided over several major developments during the 1990s: the opening of the Forest History Gallery, the Fesler Gallery, with its Herman Melheim Collection of intricately carved furniture, and the formation of an American Indian Advisory Committee.
+JoAnne Coombe began her long administration in 1992, following a three-year interim co-administration with Maryanne Norton.
+Coombe oversaw several major developments throughout the 1990s, including the opening of the Forest History Gallery and the Fesler Gallery, which featured the Herman Melheim Collection of intricately carved furniture.
+She also presided over the formation of an American Indian Advisory Committee.
+JoAnne Coombe retired in 2023.

-For much of the late 1990s and early 21st century, the Society helped develop the World War II Living History Project and the Veterans Memorial Hall at the Center.
-The Veterans Memorial Hall website went online in 2001 to chronicle the lives of northeastern Minnesota veterans of conflicts from the Civil War to the Gulf War.
-Dignity Thru Unity, a Vietnam War exhibit, opened in April 2004 and was recognized for excellence in 2005.
-The Society opened its second major Veterans Memorial Hall exhibit, Generations of Service, in August of 2009.
-The exhibit is a comprehensive tribute to veterans of all conflicts in which northeastern Minnesotans participated.
+For much of the late 1990s and the early 21st century, the Society dedicated itself to chronicling the region's military history, developing the World War II Living History Project and the Veterans Memorial Hall at the Center.
+The Veterans Memorial Hall website went online in 2001 to chronicle the lives of northeastern Minnesota veterans from the Civil War to the Gulf War.
+Later, the acclaimed Dignity Thru Unity Vietnam War exhibit opened in April 2004 and was recognized for excellence in 2005.
+The Society opened its second major Veterans Memorial Hall exhibit, Generations of Service, in August 2009, which serves as a comprehensive tribute to veterans of all conflicts in which northeastern Minnesotans participated.